 The role of the mediator is to reduce obstacles to communication, assist in the identification of issues and exploration of alternatives, and otherwise facilitate voluntary agreements resolving the dispute.

 The Homeowner(s), Plaintiff (Lender), and all other parties are the decision makers.

 Scheduled mediations with a program mediator will be held at our Residential Mortgage Foreclosure Mediation Office located at 6151 Lake Osprey Drive, Suite 300, Sarasota, Florida 34240.
 Homeowners and Plaintiffs (Lenders) are encouraged to come to the mediation office at least 15 minutes in advance of mediation to be sure that mediation starts on time.

 IS MEDIATION CONFIDENTIAL?

-Yes, Florida law (F.S.44.401 – 44.406) provides that mediation communications are confidential and privileged, however there are some exceptions to the confidentiality protections.
+Yes, Florida law (F.S.44.401 – 44.406) provides that mediation communications are confidential and privileged, however there are some exceptions to the confidentiality and privilege protections.
 For example, a signed mediation agreement is not confidential.

 WHAT HAPPENS AFTER MEDIATION?

 The mediator will report to the court whether or not an agreement was reached.
 If the Homeowner and Plaintiff (Lender) do not reach an agreement, the mediator will report the lack of an agreement to the court without comment or recommendation.

 HOW CAN I LEARN MORE MY FLORIDA MEDIATOR MEDIATION TRAINING PROGRAMS?